 A Muslim goes for Me’raj on the “Buraaq” of his Musallah as often as he wants to.
 What a Ni’mat is Salaah not for a Muslim.
 What a gift is Salaah not from Allah, Most High.

-The third part of the Aayah makes mention of “living”.
-Animals live.
-Non-Muslims live.
+Animals live, Non-Muslims live.
 Animals sleep and eat.
 Non-Muslims sleep and eat.
 A Muslim does all of this but he does it differently.
 His living is for Allah and Allah alone.
 In order to show him how to live, Allah Ta’ala sent Nabi Salallahu Alayhi Wasallam as an example.
 Did Allah not inform us: “Verily in the Messenger of Allah, there is an excellent example for those who yearn for Allah and the Day of Qiyamah and who remembers Allah in abundance.”

 From Nabi Salallahu Alayhi Wasallam he learns how to laugh and love, how to grieve and celebrate, how to give and take, how to be brave and how to be beautiful.
 He learns how to avoid pride and malice, how to detest jealousy and the World.
 From Nabi Salallahu alayhi Wasallam a Muslim learns on what to focus upon when living.
 For after the soul has been separated from the body, all that exists is a corpse and a memory.